Takeda and HUTCHMED Announce M - GuruFocus.com

 “European patients with metastatic colorectal cancer have not benefitted from a treatment advancement in over a decade,” said Awny Farajallah, M.D., head of Global Medical Affairs Oncology at Takeda.
 “We are thrilled to have submitted the marketing authorization application to the EMA, bringing us one step closer to potentially offering this innovative therapy to patients with advanced disease.
 We believe fruquintinib has the potential to address the longstanding unmet need for patients with previously treated metastatic colorectal cancer regardless of their biomarker status, and we look forward to working with the regulators throughout the process.”

-The MAA for fruquintinib includes results from the Phase 3 FRESCO-2 trial along with data from the Phase 3 FRESCO trial conducted in China.
-FRESCO-2 is a global Phase 3 multi-regional clinical trial (MRCT) conducted in the U.S., Europe, Japan and Australia investigating fruquintinib plus best supportive care (BSC) vs placebo plus BSC in patients with previously treated metastatic CRC.
-The FRESCO-2 trial met its primary and key secondary endpoints, showing a significant and clinically meaningful improvement in overall survival (OS) and progression-free survival (PFS), respectively.
+The MAA for fruquintinib includes results from the Phase III FRESCO-2 trial along with data from the Phase III FRESCO trial conducted in China.
+FRESCO-2 is a global Phase III multi-regional clinical trial (MRCT) conducted in the U.S., Europe, Japan and Australia investigating fruquintinib plus BSC vs. placebo plus BSC in patients with previously treated metastatic CRC.
+The FRESCO-2 trial met its primary and key secondary endpoints, showing a significant and clinically meaningful improvement in overall survival (“OS”) and progression-free survival (“PFS”), respectively.
 Fruquintinib has been generally well tolerated in patients to date.

-The validation follows the acceptance by the U.S Food and Drug Administration (FDA) of a new drug application (NDA), announced+on May 25, 2023, which was granted Priority Review and assigned a Prescription Drug User Fee Act (PDUFA) goal date of November 30, 2023.
+The validation follows the acceptance by the U.S. Food and Drug Administration (“FDA”) of a new drug application (“NDA”), announced on May 25, 2023, which was granted Priority Review and assigned Prescription Drug User Fee Act (PDUFA) goal date of November 30, 2023.
 Submission of an NDA to the Japan Pharmaceuticals and Medical Devices Agency (PMDA) is also planned in 2023.
 Fruquintinib is currently approved in China under the brand name ELUNATE®.
-Approval in China was based on the results of the FRESCO study, a Phase 3 pivotal registration trial of fruquintinib in 416 patients with metastatic CRC in China, published in The Journal of the American Medical Association, JAMA, in June 2018 (NCT02314819).3 In March 2023, HUTCHMED and Takeda closed an exclusive licensing agreement to further the global development, commercialization and manufacture of fruquintinib outside of China.
+Approval in China was based on the results of the FRESCO study, a Phase III pivotal registration trial of fruquintinib in 416 patients with metastatic CRC in China, published in The Journal of the American Medical Association, JAMA, in June 2018 (NCT02314819).3 In March 2023, HUTCHMED and Takeda closed an exclusive licensing agreement to further the global development, commercialization and manufacture of fruquintinib outside of China.

 About Fruquintinib